Below is the SEND information report for Willenhall Community Primary School (WCP) and Whitmore Park Primary School (WPP).

 Activities available for pupils with SEND in addition to those available in accordance with the National Curriculum

 At both schools we have a breakfast club which is available to all pupils including pupils with SEND.
 All children are encouraged to join after school activities and our trained sports professionals will ensure differentiated activities for pupils with SEND.

 Support available at WCP and WPP for pupils with SEND

 Both schools employ professionals such as Speech and Language Therapists, an Educational Psychologist and professionals from outside agencies such as the Complex Communication Team.
 These professionals will work closely with teachers and teaching assistants to advise on the teaching and learning for pupils with SEND.

 We offer mentoring, counselling and play therapy to pupils with specific social, mental or emotional health difficulties.
 We employ an Educational Psychologist to deliver Cognitive Behaviour Therapy (CBT).
 Both schools have private speech and language therapists.
 WPP also has NHS speech therapists.

 Names and contact details of SEND leads

-At WCP you should contact Mrs Deborah Rock (years Nursery – 6).
+At WCP you should contact Mrs Hannah Kelly (years Nursery – 6).
 At WPP you should contact Miss Sam Carney (years Nursery – 6) and Mrs Anita Heer and they will answer any questions you have regarding your child’s learning and progress.